MirceaMacarie/MirceaMacarie/README.md

 # About me :v:

 Hi!
 My name is Mircea, a Tech enthusiast, and I'm based in Cluj-Napoca, Romania.
-I have developed various personal projects, both manual and automated testing, in order to learn and improve my software testing skills.
+I enjoy working on manual and automated testing projects to continuously improve my software testing skills.

-Since July 2023, I'm working at 8x8 International, starting as a QA intern and continuing as a full-time Software Developer in Test (SDET).
+Since July 2023, I'm working at 8x8 International, starting as a QA intern and now as a full-time Software Developer in Test (SDET).
 I work on both manual and automated testing with different testing tools, especially Selenium with Java, Bash scripting and CI/CD pipelines.

 Besides testing, I'm interested in UX, AI and Web Development.
 In my spare time I like to read books, to listen podcasts and to watch good movies with my friends.